aws-powertools/powertools-lambda-python/docs/utilities/circuit_breaker.md

 ### How recovery works

-After `recovery_timeout` seconds, the circuit moves to `HALF_OPEN` and a **single** execution environment is elected (via a conditional DynamoDB write) to run a probe.
+After `recovery_timeout` seconds, the circuit moves to `HALF_OPEN` and elects a **single** execution environment (via a conditional DynamoDB write) to run a probe.
 If `success_threshold` consecutive probes succeed, the circuit closes; a single failing probe reopens it.
-This avoids a thundering herd of every environment hammering a recovering backend at once.
+This stops a thundering herd of every environment hammering a recovering backend at once.

 ### State coordination across environments

 The consecutive-failure counter lives in memory per execution environment, so a healthy circuit performs **no writes**.
 Only when an environment reaches `failure_threshold` does it persist `OPEN`.
 The shared state is cached locally for `local_cache_max_age` seconds to avoid a read per invocation.
 A cache miss (cold start or expired entry) forces a read-through before routing.

 !!! note "Fail-open by design"
-    If the persistence store cannot be reached when reading state, the circuit is treated as **closed**.
+    If the utility cannot reach the persistence store when reading state, it treats the circuit as **closed**.
 A circuit breaker should never become the outage it is meant to prevent.

 ### Observability with metrics